Monday, January 4, 2010

 SPC is a roleplaying game in a world gone wrong.
 Players will portray characters that wield supernatural powers with little or no constraint.
 And still it will not be enough to keep back the darkness...

-Your character is a Rom.
-A nomad that some people call Gypsy.
+Your character is a Dhampir.
 Your character must find their way through life, while living under a bloody shadow.
 What path will you choose?
 Your character faces a strict code of conduct, internal turmoil and harsh prejudices.

 What is this game about?